 Let users search and share files from external systems like Google Drive and SharePoint.
+To complete the process, Chatter must be enabled for both the organization and the profile of the administrator who performs these steps.

-- 1. From Setup, enter Files Connect in the Quick Find box, then select Files Connect under Settings. - 2.
+- 1. From Setup, enter Files Connect Settings in the Quick Find box, then select Files Connect Settings. - 2.
 Click Edit, and then select Enable Files Connect. - 3.
 For File Sharing, select one of the following: - Copy stores a copy of external files in Salesforce.
 If files are shared with a Chatter group, all group members can access the files, even if they lack access to the external system. - Reference points to external files stored outside Salesforce.
-No file previews are available, and file downloads require user access to the external system.
+No previews are available in Chatter, and file downloads require user access to the external system.
 (Users must enter credentials for the system in the Authentication Settings for External Systems section of personal setup). - ?
 Tip: Choose the Copy mode if your organization shares files with external customers or partners.
 Choose the Reference mode to reflect access restrictions from the external system in Salesforce.

-Regardless of sharing mode, files in Salesforce don't reflect file revisions in external systems.
+Regardless of sharing mode, Chatter doesn't reflect file revisions in external systems.
 However, Reference mode points to the latest versions in those systems.

-Professional, Enterprise, Performance, Unlimited,and Developer Editions
+Files Connect for cloud-based external data sources is available in: Professional, Enterprise, Performance, Unlimited, and Developer Editions